 Performance Indicators

 INPUT

 • # of new full-time employees hired

 OUTPUT

 of new full-time employees that have attended an administrative orientation

 OUTCOME

 • % of new full-time employees hired that received orientation within 60 days of hire

 Justification

 Efficiency and productivity can only be achieved when employees are properly trained in their duties and responsibilities.
 The Department of Justice has changed and increased in size over the past several years.
 As a result, the Human Resources Section has had to accommodate the growth in employees while maintaining a static number of section employees.
 However, the continued objective of the Human Resources Section is to provide support services to all Department of Justice employees that include routine personnel services as well as employee and management training.
 New Hire Orientation guarantees all new employees are given the same information with respect to policy, procedures and expectations, which ensure consistency and accuracy.
 It also provides new employees the opportunity to meet one another and share in the onboarding experience.

 Benchmarking

-In our research of offices of other State Attorneys General, we found that training in the State of Texas and California is much more comprehensive than in Louisiana's.
-In particular, the Attorney General's Office of California conducts an extensive legal support-training program.
-A survey was conducted among the professional staff to determine weaknesses in the skill sets of their staff.
-They customized their training to address those needs and developed a comprehensive, high quality curriculum.
-As a result (for one example), their legal secretarial training is a two-week program consisting of modules covering every aspect of a secretary's job in their office and employment expectations of new state employees.
-Other benchmarking examples include: Central Louisiana State Hospital uses a three-month evaluation of new employees to ensure they are being successful in their new positions.
-Leonard J. Chabert Medical Centers use a system that incorporates Performance Planning and Review

-(PPR) tickler notices, as well as series of reminder emails and telephone calls to monitor the performance of new employees and to make sure the supervisor plays an active role in helping the new employee learn and adjust to the new environment.
-If a PPR rating is not timely, a representative from HR completes a one-on-one remediation session with the supervisor on the PPR policy and confirms that the supervisor understands his/her role in the process.
-All new employees at the Department of Natural Resources receive website training as part of the new employee orientation.
-The website training provides DNR employees the knowledge to access DNR polices and procedures, civil service rules, job search options, and ISIS-HR employee self service options.
+In our research of offices of other Southern Regional State Attorneys General and National Association of Attorneys General.

 Primary Persons Benefiting

 Primary persons that would benefit from this objective are the citizens of Louisiana, public officials, other state agencies, and the Department of Justice employees.

 Objective I.2: Respond to MIS Help Desk requests within an average of

-two hours from the time the requests were made each fiscal
+two hours from the time the requests were made each

-year by June 30, 2025.
+fiscal year by June 30, 2028.